 We determine our named executive officers' salaries based on job responsibilities and individual experience, and we benchmark the amounts we pay against comparable competitive market compensation for similar positions within our Peer Group and industry.
 Specifically, we utilize information obtained from our comparison of Peer Group compensation data and the annual Radford Global Life Sciences Survey (the "Comparison Data").
-Our Compensation Committee reviews the salaries of our named executive officers annually, and our Compensation Committee grants increases in salaries based on a review of the Comparison Data and of individual performance during the prior calendar year provided that any increases are within the guidelines determined by the Compensation Committee for each position.
+Our Compensation Committee reviews the salaries of our named executive officers annually, and our Compensation Committee grants increases in salaries based on a review of the Comparison Data and of individual performance during the prior calendar year provided that any increases are within the guidelines provided by Radford and determined by the Compensation Committee for each position.
 Guidelines are adjusted and modified on an annual basis based on information obtained from our review of the Comparison Data, as well as from our Compensation Committee's and management's experience and general employment market conditions for our industry and geographic area.
 Increases in base salary are based on individual performance as merit increases and on the Comparison Data as market increases; such increases are not automatic or guaranteed.

-In January 2017, our Compensation Committee reviewed base salaries for our then serving named executive officers.
-The Compensation Committee considered a number of factors in setting the 2017 base salaries for our then serving named executive officers, including maximizing the value of Qsymia and STENDRA/SPEDRA, building our product development pipeline and managing our cost structure.
+In January 2018, our Compensation Committee reviewed base salaries for our then serving named executive officers.
+The Compensation Committee considered a number of factors in setting the 2018 base salaries for our then serving named executive officers, including maximizing the value of Qsymia and STENDRA/SPEDRA, building our product development pipeline, identifying and acquiring a cash flow producing product, and managing our cost structure.
 In addition, the Compensation Committee reviewed the Comparison Data and the individual performance of our named executive officers during the prior calendar year.
 Following the Compensation Committee's review, Messrs.
-Fischer, Oki and Slebir and Dr. Varghese received merit increases to their base salaries based on individual performance.
+Oki and Slebir and Dr. Varghese received increases to their base salaries.